npm/node-semver/README.md

 * `1.2.3 - 2.3` := `>=1.2.3 <2.4.0-0`
 * `1.2.3 - 2` := `>=1.2.3 <3.0.0-0`

+When `includePrerelease` is set, partial versions in hyphen ranges include prereleases at the expanded lower bound.
+For example, `1 - 2` is treated as `>=1.0.0-0 <3.0.0-0`, so `1.0.0-pre` satisfies the range with `includePrerelease`.

 #### X-Ranges `1.2.x` `1.X` `1.2.*` `*`

 Any of `X`, `x`, or `*` may be used to "stand in" for one of the